 When you can't be there to walk viewers through a prototype yourself, providing important context is still no problem thanks to highlighted comments:

-An InVision V7 feature, highlighted comments establish visual comment markers that grab viewers' attention, letting them quickly find and read contextual clues when viewing prototypes in Play mode, including prototypes accessed via a public share link.
+An InVision V7 feature, highlighted comments establish visual comment markers that grab viewers' attention, letting them quickly find and read contextual clues when viewing prototypes in Play mode via a public share link.

 The ability to highlight prototype comments provides two ways to improve collaboration and communication: